Taking to two wheels has well-established mental health benefits, including reducing stress and anxiety, boosting your mood and improving self-esteem.

-“Take advantage of the additional time you have right now – such as several hours a day freed up by not having to commute – to find new interests, or work on areas that will improve your cycling when you’re back on the road,” says Lane.
+“Take advantage of the additional time you have right now – such as several hours a day freed up by not having to commute – to find new interests or work on areas that will improve your cycling,” says Lane.

 “Exercising at home not only provides the physical and hormonal boost you need, but it can help you condition areas of the body that don’t get worked on when cycling is your only form of exercise.”

-Lane recommends tuning in to the wealth of remote instructor-led home workout, core exercise and yoga sessions springing up online to help stay in good physical shape during lockdown – or check out the articles below on BikeRadar.
+Lane recommends tuning in to the wealth of remote instructor-led home workout, core exercise and yoga sessions available online to help stay in good physical shape – or check out the articles below on BikeRadar.